Wednesday, 16 August 2023

-From the air Venice and its extensive waterways were delightful
+From the air Venice and its extensive waterways were an unexpected vista

-This morning we fly to Warsaw feeling rather sad to be leaving Venice.
-Our delightful hosts carried most of our bags to an awaiting car which took us to the airport.
+This morning we fly to Warsaw and are feeling rather sad to be leaving Venice, La Serenissima.
+Our delightful hosts carried most of our bags to an awaiting car which whisked us away to the airport.
 It was a day like all transit days – long and full of frustrations.
-We were met at the airport by a taxi we had arranged in advance.
-The drive into the city was delightful along lush tree-lined boulevards.
-I was following our route on my phone and good thing too because at a bridge over the river, the driver headed in the opposite direction.
+We were met at the Warsaw airport by a taxi we had arranged in advance.
+The drive into the city was interesting along lush tree-lined boulevards.
+I was following our route on my phone (it is what I do in unfamiliar places) and good thing too because at a bridge over the river, the driver headed in the opposite directionto where we needed to go.
 I tried to question him but he didn’t speak English and I didn’t speak Polish.
 Eventually I managed to convince him he was off course and he found a place to turn around but then got lost getting to our hotel which was in the old city.
 I ask you!
-We had to walk the last 100 or so metres as roads were closed.
-We were booked to stay in the Castle Inn on the edge of the old square – deliberately chosen for its location, but when I checked in, I was told that no we were staying in another place only ‘down the road’ – abut 1 km!
-I was not impressed and huffed off with a dodgy mud map (reception was on the 2nd floor with no lifts, fortunately I had convinced Lins to wait downstairs with our cases!).
+We had to walk the last 100 or so metres with our luggage as the roads were closed.
+We were booked to stay in the Castle Inn on the edge of the old square – deliberately chosen for its location, but when I checked in, I was told that no, we were staying in another place 'just down the road’ – about 1 km!
+I was not impressed and huffed off with a dodgy mud map (Reception was on the 2nd floor with no lifts.
+Fortunately I had convinced Lins to wait downstairs with our cases!).
 After a few minutes standing scratching our heads and wondering what to do, the receptionist came running down after me to say that their handyman would help us.
-Thank goodness otherwise we would have got totally lost in the mass of cobbled laneways.
+Thank goodness!
+Otherwise we would have got totally lost in the mass of cobbled laneways.
 The building though charming enough from the outside, was fortress-like and the entrance protected with a keycode.
-Then we had to climb 2 floors up with our cases and no lift.
+Then we had to climb two floors up with our cases - no lift.
 My heart sank but the saga didn’t end there.
-There were still 2 doors to get through both with different keycodes neither of which worked.
-Eventually what seemed like an hour later and multiple phone calls, the guy got codes that worked.
+There were still two doors to get through both with different keycodes neither of which worked.
+Eventually what seemed like an hour later and multiple phone calls, the handyman got codes that worked.
 Phew!
 A barn-like room welcomed us. big windows out onto the street but no aircon just a floor fan.
 Temperature was well over 30 C - but we were there!

 Our room